alundiak/interview-bot/README.md

 ## Idea

 Bot will provide a quiz with questions.
-Interview Person should provide `type` of quiz: `JavaScript`, `React`, `Java`, `TBD`.
+Interview Person should select `type` of quiz: `JavaScript`, `React`, `Java`, `TBD`.
 Then start answering questions.
 Bot will analyze answers and give feedback right away.
 Logic for making decision is very easy - only one question is correct, and Bot is programmed to know it, and if user reply is the same as. expected by Bot - then question is passed (OK).

 ## Tech Stack